The Man from Southern Mountain

-What the imperial guard did not know was that during his years in the wildnerness, the man from
+What the imperial guard did not know was that during his years in the wilderness, the man from

 From the bear, he learned strength and power, and commitment in attack.
 Instantly, he could issue forth with unnerving sounds while swipes of his "paws" easily smashed the strongest suits of armor.

 Or he could become the panther, systematically slashing out and weakening his opponent before going in for the kill.

-Even as the lowly grasshopper, he could be there, but not there, whenever you
+Even as the lowly grasshopper, he could be there, but not there, whenever and wherever you

 attacked.
 The animal variations were endless.
 He and they were one.
 For one opponent, he was the eagle, for another, the monkey, and for still another, the mantis.

-However, the source of all worldly power, even that of the mountain, is the dragon.
-Dragon rules positive karma...he protects the nourishing forces of creation.
+However, the source of all worldly power, even that of the mountain, was the dragon.
+Dragon rules positive karma, and from his throne, protects the nourishing forces of creation.
 He governs

 survival.
 He rules the natural order.
 The hermit came to understand dragon as the common denominator between himself, the animals, the mountain, and his maker.
 The dragon is master

 of position.
-Though words are weak in description, an intellectual might say that, "The dragon is always where his power is greatest... and his power is greatest wherever he may be."
+Though words are weak in description, an intellectual might say that, "The dragon is always where his power is greatest, and his power is greatest wherever he may be."
 But the

 hermit recognized that dragon's strength was rooted intimately in its relationship to the environment.
 When the dragon sets, there are never openings.
 When you move against the

 dragon, you leave yourself open.
 There are no other possibilities.